 2> in current symbol n, if a DRX group would not be in Active Time considering grants/assignments scheduled on Serving Cell(s) in this DRX group and DRX Command MAC CE/Long DRX Command MAC CE received and Scheduling Request sent until 4 ms prior to symbol n when evaluating all DRX Active Time conditions as specified in this clause; and

-2> if allowCSI-SRS-Tx-MulticastDRX-Active is not configured or, in current symbol n, if all multicast DRX would not be in Active Time considering multicast assignments and DRX Command MAC CE for MBS multicast received until 4 ms prior to symbol n when evaluating all DRX Active Time conditions as specified in Clause 5.7b:
+2> if allowCSI-SRS-Tx-MulticastDRX-Active is not configured or, if allowCSI-SRS-Tx-MulticastDRX-Active is configured and in current symbol n, if all multicast DRXes corresponding to the DRX group would not be in Active Time considering multicast assignments and DRX Command MAC CE for MBS multicast received until 4 ms prior to symbol n when evaluating all DRX Active Time conditions as specified in Clause 5.7b and all multicast sessions corresponding to the DRX group are configured with multicast DRX:

-3> not transmit periodic SRS and semi-persistent SRS defined in TS 38.214 [7] in this DRX group;
+3> not transmit periodic SRS and semi-persistent SRS defined in TS 38.214 [7] in this DRX group for the corresponding cell(s);

-3> not report CSI on PUCCH and semi-persistent CSI configured on PUSCH in this DRX group.
+3> not report CSI on PUCCH and semi-persistent CSI configured on PUSCH in this DRX group for the corresponding cell(s).

 2> if CSI masking (csi-Mask) is setup by upper layers:

 3> in current symbol n, if drx-onDurationTimer of a DRX group would not be running considering grants/assignments scheduled on Serving Cell(s) in this DRX group and DRX Command MAC CE/Long DRX Command MAC CE received until 4 ms prior to symbol n when evaluating all DRX Active Time conditions as specified in this clause; and

+3> if allowCSI-SRS-Tx-MulticastDRX-Active is not configured or, if allowCSI-SRS-Tx-MulticastDRX-Active is configured and in current symbol n, if drx-onDurationTimerPTM(s) of all multicast DRXs corresponding to the DRX group would not be running considering multicast assignments and DRX Command MAC CE for MBS multicast received until 4 ms prior to symbol n when evaluating all DRX Active Time conditions as specified in Clause 5.7b and all multicast sessions corresponding to the DRX group are configured with multicast DRX:

-4> not report CSI on PUCCH in this DRX group.
+4> not report CSI on PUCCH in this DRX group for the corresponding cell(s).

 NOTE 4: If a UE multiplexes a CSI configured on PUCCH with other overlapping UCI(s) according to the procedure specified in TS 38.213 [6] clause 9.2.5 and this CSI multiplexed with other UCI(s) would be reported on a PUCCH resource either outside DRX Active Time of the DRX group in which this PUCCH is configured or outside the on-duration period of the DRX group in which this PUCCH is configured if CSI masking is setup by upper layers, it is up to UE implementation whether to report this CSI multiplexed with other UCI(s).